Lara Croft: Tomb Raider – The Cradle of Life: Plot

 Lara and Terry manage to find the orb in a lab housed in Hong Kong.
 However, Lara is captured by Reiss and his men.
 Reiss reveals his plans to unleash the plague, saving only those people he deems worthy.
-Helpless and condemned, Lara is saved by Terry and they take the orb before fleeing using wingsuits.
+Helpless and condemned, Lara is saved by Terry and they destroy his computer take the orb before fleeing using wingsuits.

 The next day, Lara decodes the orb and learns the location of the mysterious Cradle of Life near Mount Kilimanjaro in the African country of Tanzania.
-Back at Croft Manor, Lara's assistant Bryce and butler Hillary are captured by Reiss as they help Lara with the decoding.
+Back at Croft Manor, Lara's assistant Bryce and butler Hillary help Lara with the decoding.
+Afterwards, they are abducted by Reiss's henchmen who repaired their computer sooner than predicted as they make their way to Africa.

 Lara travels to Tanzania where she meets up with her longtime friend Kosa.
-They question a local tribe about the Cradle of Life, wherein the chief states that the Cradle of Life is in a crater protected by the “Shadow Guardians”.
+They question a local tribe about the Cradle of Life, wherein the chief states that the Cradle of Life is in a crater protected by the Shadow Guardians.

-As they set out on an expedition, Reiss' men ambush them and kill the tribesmen.
-Outnumbered, Lara surrenders.
-Using her companions as hostages, Reiss forces Lara to lead him to the Cradle of Life.
-At the crater, they encounter the Shadow Guardians, monsters that appear in and out of wet patches on dead trees.
+As they set out on an expedition the next day, Reiss' mercenary army ambush them and kill the tribesmen.
+Outnumbered and out of ammunition by the time Reiss' helicopter lands, Lara surrenders.
+Using Bryce and Hillary as hostages, Reiss forces Lara and Kosa to lead him to the Cradle of Life.
+At the crater, they encounter the Shadow Guardians that appear in and out of wet patches on dead trees.
 The creatures kill most of Reiss' men, but Lara manages to find the "keyhole" and drops the Orb in it.
 The creatures dissolve and the entrance to the Cradle of Life opens.

 Lara and Reiss are drawn into the Cradle, a labyrinth made of a strange crystalline substance where normal laws of physics do not apply.
 Inside, they find a pool of highly corrosive black acid (linking back to one of the myths about Pandora's box), in which the box floats.
 Terry arrives, frees the hostages, and catches up to Lara.

 Lara fights Reiss but he gains the upper hand, and is about to kill her and take the box until Terry distracts him and saves Lara.
 Lara knocks Reiss down and throws him into the acid pool, which fatally dissolves him.
 However, Terry announces his intention to take the box for himself.
 When he refuses to back down, Lara regretfully shoots him dead, replaces the box in the pool and leaves.